The start of Ella's next chapter after school

 “My last year of school was hard.
 I didn’t really like it, and I knew I didn’t want to stay until Year 12.”

-Living with Autism and ADHD, Ella found the school environment challenging and felt unsure about what would come next.
-She wanted more independence but didn’t yet know what kind of work would suit her.
+Living with Autism and ADHD, Ella found the school environment challenging and felt uncertain about what would come next.
+She wanted independence, but with limited work history and no clear direction, the idea of finding a job felt overwhelming.

 “Castle has helped me figure out what kind of job I want and what I’m good at.
 It’s also made me more confident talking to people professionally.”

-Ella preferred not to share her image, but she was happy to share her experience in the hope it might help other young people who feel unsure about life after school.
+Ella preferred not to share her image, but she was happy to share her journey in the hope it reassures other young people who feel unsure about life after school.